Silver/Bronze Sliding-Time

 <<< Introduction Part 1 <<< | >>> Silver Early Years >>>

-1. [1]COLLIN COLSHER: Since the sliding-timescale moves everything to a start date of roughly ten years later, one can naturally assume that everything on the Silver/Bronze Age chronology simply gets ten years added onto it.
-However, as with the Modern Age, that wouldn’t work correctly if done that way.
+1. [1]COLLIN COLSHER: Since the sliding timescale moves everything to a start date of roughly ten to eleven years later, one can naturally assume that everything on the Silver/Bronze Age chronology simply gets ten to eleven years added onto it.
+However, we aren’t using a precise formula.
 The word “roughly” is essential here.
 For example, by the 1980s things have to “catch up” with real time.
-Thus, things are compressed, roughly two publishing years equalling a single in-story year, up until about 1983, where things evolve into a real-time calendar where a January 1983 publication equals a January 1983 in-story narrative date.
-Because of the nature of this type of time compression throughout the Silver/Bronze Age, items will generally get bumped forward (via the sliding-timescale) in a range of eight to ten years.
-Sometimes, at earlier points on the timeline, items will actually get bumped a little more than ten years, but usually by no more than an extra few months.
+Thus, things are compressed—roughly two publishing years equalling a single in-story year—up until early 1983, at which point things evolve into a real-time calendar where a January 1983 publication equals a January 1983 in-story narrative date.
+Because of the nature of this type of time compression throughout the Silver/Bronze Age, items will generally get bumped forward (via the sliding timescale) in a range of eight to eleven years.
+(At earlier points on the timeline, items get bumped by around eleven years whereas, at later points, things whittle down to around eight years.)
+To reiterate, one year’s worth of publications equals roughly two years of in-story narrative until 1983, at which point we enter coextensive real-time (where one year’s worth of publications equals one year’s worth of in-story narrative).